UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 Enter-PSSession $Session

 # This will shutdown the machine after a few minutes.
-You will need to manually start the VM again once it is shutdown (e.g. through VMWare Cloud Director)
+You will need to manually start the VM again once it is shutdown (e.g. through VMWare vCloud Director)
 Stop-AzureStack

 # When the machine is back up, create the PSSession again and run the below command to retrieve the status of Start-AzureStack